 Meet the Choreographers:

 Inclined Dance Project, founded in 2009 by Artistic Director Kristen Klein, is an all-female collective that creates dance works of contemporary athleticism inspired by ever diverse human experiences.
 Approaching dance-making through a ‘set and destroy method’, Inclined allows the performers the opportunity to deconstruct material and incite dialogue, exploration, and personal contribution to a work.
 The end result is athletic, technical, and dynamic movement that challenges the performers and engages audiences.
-Kristen Klein’s choreographic works have been performed throughout New York, Connecticut, Massachusetts, New Jersey, Pennsylvania, and in Japan, and the company has been featured in Dance Spirit Magazine, Critical Dance Magazine, offoffoff, and on Dancemedia.com.
+Kristen Klein’s choreographic works have been performed throughout New York, Connecticut, Massachusetts, New Jersey, Pennsylvania, San Francisco, and in Japan, and the company has been featured in Dance Spirit Magazine, Critical Dance Magazine, Huffington Post, offoffoff, and on Dancemedia.com.

 Inclined Dance Project started inQUAD in 2015 and has helped to produce & mentor the works of 11 emerging companies/choreographers through this intimate split-bill platform thus far.

-Announcements for inQuad 5.0 will be made in Spring 2019.
+Announcements for inQuad 6.0 will be made in Summer 2020.